iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 **5.1.3** Where a Booking is cancelled by Us prior to the Service being carried out, We will make reasonable efforts to offer You an alternative appointment or provide a full refund.

 #### **5.2 Cancellations by You**
-**5.2.1** You may cancel a Booking free of charge by providing at least 48 hours’ notice before the scheduled Service time.<br>
+**5.2.1** You may cancel a Booking free of charge by providing at least 48 hours' notice before the scheduled Service time.<br>
-**5.2.2** If You cancel with less than 48 hours’ notice, We reserve the right to charge a cancellation fee of up to 100% of the Booking value or quoted amount.<br>
+**5.2.2** If You cancel with less than 48 hours' notice, We reserve the right to charge a cancellation fee of up to 100% of the Booking value or quoted amount.<br>
 **5.2.3** If the Service Provider attends the property at the scheduled time but is unable to gain access, or is otherwise prevented from provisioning the Service, this will be treated as a cancellation without notice.
 In such cases, We reserve the right to charge up to 100% of the Booking value or quoted amount.<br>
 **5.2.4** Cancellations must be submitted via the Website or by email to Our customer service team at hello@baselink.uk team to be valid.